 - The build and deploy phases begin.
 Wait for the deployment to complete.

 During the build phase, we perform the following tasks:

-- Apply patches distributed to all Magento Commerce Cloud accounts
+- Apply patches distributed to all Adobe Commerce on cloud infrastructure accounts

 - Apply patches we provided specifically to you